neurodata/xbrain/data/groundtruth/README.md

 ***
 ## What's available ##
-* Each folder in this repo contains some amount of X-ray image data and manual annotations.
+* Each folder contains some amount of X-ray image data and manual annotations.
 To start, check out V1.
 More details about this volume are provided below.
 * V0, V1, V2, V3 are all different (non-overlapping) subvolumes we labeled within an unsectioned cubic mm volume of mouse cortex.
 - V1 is the largest annotated volume (300 x 300 x 100) and currently the only volume that we have full (dense) reconstructions of cells and vessels.
 - V0 is a smaller cube in the middle of V1 for which we have two annotations from different annotators (A1 and A2).